The First 50 Years

 concert that included Brahms Geistliches Lied, Vaughan Williams Toward

-and Handel’s Worthy is the Lamb and Amen from Messiah.
+the Unknown Region and Handel’s Worthy is the Lamb and Amen from Messiah.

 As part of the 40th anniversary season, Alun Hughes (one of our long serving basses) put together ‘The ABC of PCS’, a fascinating A-to-Z from the Society’s archive.